b-deen/github-repo-management-quest-learn/module-0-workspace-prep/README.md

 - VS Code with GitHub Copilot extension active
 - Understanding of markdown and basic Git concepts

+## Keeping Your Fork Up to Date

+If you forked this repository, keep it synced with the latest changes:

+1. Navigate to **your fork** on GitHub.com
+2. Look for the banner that says "This branch is X commits behind..."
+3. Click **Sync fork** → **Update branch**
+4. Pull the changes to your local clone (in VS Code terminal or Git client)

+> **💡 Tip:** GitHub will show a notification banner when your fork falls behind the original repository.
+Sync regularly to get the latest content and fixes.

 ## Module Structure

 ### Task 0.1: Introduction to Agents and Prompts

 Learn the fundamentals of workspace customization and see examples in action.

 ## Getting Started